Looking for a Privacy Lawyer to advise on privacy compliance, data breach notifications or privacy policies?

 The eligible data breach test imports the legal notion of what a “reasonable person” would conclude.
 While not expressed specifically in the act the memorandum of understanding delivered by the federal government does give us some indication about what is anticipated here.
 No doubt this area of law will continue to expand.

-If your business is affected by a data breach, including a hacking event, contact our Privacy Lawyer for advice on your notification obligations.
+Check out our page on Data Breach Legal Obligations and if your business is affected by a data breach, including a hacking event, contact our Privacy Lawyer for advice on your notification obligations.

 Privacy Lawyer for health service providers